 Do not take more than 6 doses in 24 hours.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Avoid becoming overheated or dehydrated during exercise and in hot weather.
-Brompheniramine and pseudoephedrine can decrease sweating and you may be more prone to heat stroke.
+This medicine can decrease sweating and you may be more prone to heat stroke.

-Bromaline DM (brompheniramine, dextromethorphan, and pseudoephedrine) side effects
+Bromaline DM side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

+This medicine may cause serious side effects.
 Stop using this medicine and call your doctor at once if you have:

 a light-headed feeling, like you might pass out;